 Commonplace

-The central theory is deploy-time learning: deployed AI systems improve through structured knowledge that accumulates in the repo alongside the code.
-Agents operate under bounded context — they can't load everything, so the knowledge they load must cover many situations.
-The notes here develop that theory and apply it to the design of agent-operated knowledge bases.
-See the Reference collection for architecture, types, and CLI.
+The core mechanism is deploy-time learning: systems improve after deployment through structured knowledge that accumulates in the repo alongside the code.
+Agents operate under bounded context — they can't load everything, so what they do load must cover many situations.
+The notes develop this theory and apply it to the design of agent-operated knowledge bases; start with deploy-time learning and follow the links from there.

 Threads worth following